Impact of gender on the formation and outcome of mentoring relationships in academic research: Introduction

-The potential association of homophily with other features of researchers, and in particular their success in research, is mostly uncharted.
-A noteworthy exception is a recent survey in life science that reported a greater tendency for male faculty that are recipients of a prestigious award to train male students and postdocs, compared to their male colleagues ~\cite{sheltzer_elite_2014}.
+The potential association of homophily with other characteristics of researchers, and, in particular, their relative success, is mostly uncharted.
+A noteworthy exception is a recent survey in life science that reported a greater tendency for men faculty that are recipients of a prestigious award to train men students and postdocs, compared to their men colleagues~\cite{sheltzer_elite_2014}.
 This study has yet to be replicated, and it is unknown if its effects generalize to other assessments of prestige.

-To address these questions, we examined a multidisciplinary database of Ph.D. and postdoc-level training relationships, cross-referenced with data on publication, funding, and gender (as inferred from first names).
-Gender homophily in graduate training is ubiquitous across fields, despite differences in the proportion of female students and faculty.
-Student and mentor gender are both associated with differences in rates of student's retention in academia after training, although the association is quantitatively larger for student gender.
-This relationship between mentor gender and training outcomes was reduced after controlling for several measurements of the mentor's status, suggesting that it is at least partially driven by gender-associated differences in mentors' access to resources.
-Gender homophily in graduate training is generally unrelated to mentor status.
-A notable exception to this trend is the special case of scientists having been granted an outstanding distinction, evidenced by membership in the National Academy of Sciences, being a grantee of the Howard Hughes Medical Institute, or having been awarded the Nobel Prize, who train male graduate students at higher rates than their most successful colleagues.
-These results suggest that institutional and social biases that affect the careers of women mentors in academia may indirectly have an impact on the careers of their trainees, and indicate that interventions to increase representation of women as trainees may be targeted at elite scientists.
+To address these questions, we examined a multidisciplinary database of Ph.D. and postdoc-level training relationships \cite{lienard_intellectual_2018}, cross-referenced with data on publication, funding, and gender (as inferred from first names).
+We find that gender homophily in graduate training is ubiquitous across fields, despite differences in the proportion of women students and faculty.
+Focusing on data from the the life sciences, where sampling is more exhaustive, we find that both student and mentor gender are associated with different rates of retention in academia after training.
+However, the effects of mentor gender on training outcomes are substantially reduced after controlling for several measurements of the mentor's status.
+Gender homophily in the life sciences is generally unrelated to mentor status.
+However, a notable exception to this trend is the special case of scientists having been granted an outstanding distinction, evidenced by membership in the National Academy of Sciences, being a grantee of the Howard Hughes Medical Institute, or having been awarded the Nobel Prize.
+This group of mentors trains men graduate students at higher rates than their most successful colleagues.
+These results suggest that institutional biases that affect the careers of women mentors indirectly impacts the careers of their trainees, and indicate that interventions to increase representation of women as trainees may be targeted at elite scientists.